 This article will be your guide for a healthy diet plan this Ramadan, and will surely save the day for you!

 “O you who believe, fasting is prescribed for you as it was prescribed for those before you, that you may develop God-consciousness.”
 (Quran; 2:183)

 It’s extremely necessary to stay hydrated during the whole month.
 As Ramadan mostly come in summer, you can get sick because of dehydration due to less water intake.
 So drink plenty of water during the time between iftar and sehar to contain the physical energy.
 It will also keep up with the nutrients one loses during fasting.

 Consuming hydrating foods will also help you drink more water.
-Watermelon can be added to your sehar meal or enjoyed as a special treat after iftar.
-Cucumber and tomato add moisture to this green salad.
+Watermelon can be added to your search meal or enjoyed as a special treat after iftar.
+Cucumbers and tomatoes add moisture to this green salad.

 Caffeinated beverages such as coffee, tea, and cola should be avoided because caffeine can cause certain people to urinate more often, leading to dehydration.